benyamindsmith/LearningJS/HTML and CSS/ReadMe.md

 Learn about `<table>` tags and `<th>` (table heading) and `<tr>` (table row) tags.
 Create a table with a border.
 Work with coloring cells and adding borders.

 See the folder [here]((https://github.com/benyamindsmith/LearningJS/tree/main/HTML%20and%20CSS/Tables)

+### 7. Audio

+Include Audio on the HTML page.
+Pretty cool!